bryanpiguave/Argon_MD/README.md

 * LAMMPS input scripts for simulating Argon at different densities and temperatures using the Lennard-Jones potential.
 * Python scripts to:
     * Parse LAMMPS dump files and calculate the radial distribution function (g(r)).
-    * Plot the calculated g(r) for different densities at a fixed temperature.
+    * Plot the calculated g(r)  at a fixed temperature and fixed density.
     * Compare the calculated g(r) with the output from LAMMPS' built-in RDF computation.
     * Analyze LAMMPS output to calculate the mean squared displacement (MSD) of selected atoms as a function of time.
     * Calculate the diffusion constant from the linear regime of the MSD plot.
-* Demonstration of using LAMMPS commands for calculating g(r) and MSD.
 * Flexibility to choose different temperatures and densities for analysis.

 ## Getting Started